Follpvosten/Pairandomizer/README.md

 * scenes: A list of single-scene definitions.
 They need to be JSON objects following this scheme:
-    * name: The name displayed in the dialog title.
+    * name: The name displayed in the dialog title and scene selection.
     * messages: A simple list of events that can occur randomly in a scene.
     Two names are submitted to them; the placeholders used are Java string
     placeholders: `%1$s` is the first name, and `%2$s` is the second name.